 The spread of the COVID-19 (Corona) virus has many people worried about physical contact with others.
-But there is no need to allow this to interfere with your physiotherapy.
+But there is no need to have this interfere with your physiotherapy requirements.
 Here’s why…

 Your body is an amazing engine that has been engineered to heal itself in many ways.
 However, this does not always happen automatically or efficiently when you’re unknowingly, working against yourself.

 Runners knee is a condition resulting from irritation under and around the kneecap.
 As the name suggests this is a problem often affecting athletes and runners but can also affect other people who are not particularly active physically.
 Runners knee can be extremely painful and I often hear of runners having given up on running as a result, so it is important to understand how to prevent it or how to deal with it properly, to put it to bed.